josvandam0/Programming-2/Assignment 3/Readme.md

-# Assignment 02
+# Assignment 03
-This is a project which processes COVID19 patient data and ultimately displays a map in which deceased and survived patients are distinguished and a plot in which the difference between the values of certain lab results of deceased vs survived patients is shown.
+This is a project which processes data from sleep patterns of persons, performs statistical analysis on them and draws conclusions.

 ## Table of contents
 - [Packages](#packages)